 Among the Kwakwaka’wakw people of the Pacific Northwest, the Hamatsa were a secret society.
 This society exercised a ritual often called a “cannibal” ritual, and some debate has arisen as to whether the Kwakwaka’wakw do or do not practice ritual cannibalism, whether their “cannibalism” is purely symbolic, or literal.

 The initiate fasts to clear his mind and bathes in icy-cold waters to purify his spirit.
 This is necessary so he will lose his human scent.
 Only a person who has properly prepared himself can get closer to the spirits.
 Shortly before the end of his exile, the initiate was brought a corpse to finish the ritual.

-A corpse is taken down from the tree and is soaked in salt water.
+A corpse is taken down from the tree and is soaked in saltwater.
 The shaman takes hemlock twigs, the leaves of which have been removed, and pushes them under the skin, gradually removing all the decayed flesh until nothing but the skin remains.
 After this is done the body is placed on top of the small hut in which the novice (initiate) is living while he is staying in the woods.

-The initiate in the picture is wearing a mask, which were a vital part of Kwakwaka’wakw art and culture.
+The initiate in the picture is wearing a mask, which was a vital part of Kwakwaka’wakw art and culture.
 The mask was crucial in dances in order to portray the character conveyed by the dancer.

-Either way, it’s not done for nutritional.
-In some other cultures the cannibalism was more frequently a product of hostility (often in the immediate aftermath of a battle) in which the dead were eaten as a means of inflicting further humiliation on them, culminating in them being turned into excrement.
+Either way, it’s not done for nutritional purposes.
+In some other cultures, cannibalism was more frequently a product of hostility (often in the immediate aftermath of a battle) in which the dead were eaten as a means of inflicting further humiliation on them, culminating in them being turned into excrement.

 (Photo credit: Curtis, Edward S., 1868-1952, “The drying mummy”, 1910).